leecheeyong/clphs-canteenday/LEARN.md

 * **Vue.js**: Learned how to structure components effectively, use props and emit events, and manage state reactively.
 * **TailwindCSS**: Greatly sped up styling.
 Learned to think in utility classes and embrace mobile-first, responsive design.
 * **Boxicons** and other libraries: Used icons and animations to make the site more engaging and intuitive.
-* **Figma to Code**: Translated a full UI/UX prototype into production-ready code with pixel accuracy.

 ---